TakahiroShimada/SDLfilter/README.md

 # A matrix
 data(ud_matrix)

-# Or a list of RasterLayer
+# Or a list of RasterLayer/SpatRaster
 data(ud_raster)
 ```